 Part Three CNS Salary: How Much do Clinical Nurse Specialists Make?

-The median salary for Clinical Nurse Specialists is $106,604, as of May 2020, according to Salary.com.
+The median salary for Clinical Nurse Specialists is $106,407, as of July 2021, according to ZipRecruiter.
 Clinical Nurse Specialists’ earnings can vary depending on the specialized unit and employer.

 Some Clinical Nurse Specialists may be highly sought after by hospitals and medical facilities that have a specific role to fill, and therefore, salaries might be more competitive.

 In fact, some institutions might even hire highly specialized travel nurses to meet their demand, offering Clinical Nurse Specialists an additional option.

 Part Four What is the Career Outlook for a CNS?

 In general, the nursing profession will offer job security for many years to come as the population continues to age.
 There is also a nursing shortage expected since so many current nurses will be entering retirement age in the next few years.

 Part Five How Do You Become a Clinical Nurse Specialist?

 Becoming an Advanced Practice Nurse happens after gaining experience as a Registered Nurse.
 To become an RN, you have to graduate from a program of study that is approved by your State Nursing Board, either a Bachelor’s degree or an Associates's degree program.
 Upon completion, you have to pass the NCLEX-RN.

 It’s necessary to go back to school to earn at least Master’s of Science in Nursing degree, focused on a clinical nurse specialist track.
 However, one in 10 CNSs also chooses to complete their doctorate degree, according to NACNS.